Welcome to the Southampton Young Adults Employment Hub

 “I’m Dan, I’m a Senior Employment Officer at Southampton City Council.

-I’ve worked for the Employment Support Team since 2017 and my role is to manage the digital hub and social media, as well as supporting young people to find work.”
+I’ve worked for the Employment Support Team since 2017 and my role is to manage the digital hub and social media.
+I also support young people who are looking for work to achieve their goals around employment and training.”

 Sian – No Limits